terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 All service instances must be co-located in the same region. `Cloud Object Storage` buckets will be created in that region.

-The `Key Protect` instance must be co-located in the same region of the {{site.data.keyworkd.IBM_notm}} watsonx services you are deploying, and it must be in the same target account.
+The `Key Protect` instance must be co-located in the same region of the {{site.data.keyword.IBM_notm}} watsonx services you are deploying, and it must be in the same target account.
 {: important}

 `watsonx.governance` can only be deployed in `us-south` and `eu-de` regions actually, so if you plan to use it you must select one of those regions as deployment location.